Kenny O "Kenny O" (Rhinestone Records, 1982-?) (LP)

 (Produced by Bob Johnston & Roger Churchyard)

-An eclectic British quartet which came to the attention of agent Mervyn Conn, one of the organizers of the Wembley music festival, who booked them at Wembley and at big concerts in London and elsewhere.
-Producer Bob Johnston caught one of their shows and got them into the studio, the result being this album, a pretty solid mix of progressive bluegrass, country and folk.
+An eclectic British quartet which came to the attention of agent Mervyn Conn, one of the organizers of the Wembley music festival, who booked them at Wembley as well as some big concerts in London and elsewhere.
+Nashville producer Bob Johnston caught one of their shows and invited them into the studio, the result being this album, a pretty solid mix of progressive bluegrass, country and folk.
 The band consisted of fiddler/bandleader Roger Churchyard, Charlie Gaisford on banjo and guitar, Michael Artes on bass and lead guitar by Ian McCann.
 Some of their vocal arrangements seem left over from a Kingston Trio-type folk era, while many songs have a distinctly John Hartford-ish feel.
-These guys were pretty good, though I think this was the only record they made.
+The set includes material from folk luminaries such as Tim Hardin and Gordon Lightfoot, as well as The Dillards and Bob Dylan (of course!)
+There are also a couple of originals ("Cajun Trapper Man" and "My Heart Breaks A Little More Each Day") from fiddler Roger Churchyard (1947-2015) who was also in a duo with his wife, called Roger & Judi, and recorded an album under that name in 1976.
+These guys were pretty good; this is actually their second album, though the first was more of a generic budget-label 'grass album only released in the UK.

 Original Bluegrass Opera Of Detroit "Original Bluegrass Opera Of Detroit" (1977) (LP)